North East England 1901-1919

 1911 – 200,000 miners in the North East

 152,000 coal miners work in the Durham coalfield and a further 54,000 are employed in the Northumberland coalfield.

-North East suffragette, Emily Davison is killed after throwing herself in front of the King’s horse during the Derby.
+North East suffragette, Emily Wilding Davison is killed after throwing herself in front of the King’s horse during the famous Epsom Derby horserace.
 Emily was campaigning for women’s rights.
 Emily’s actions were dramatic and dangerous but there is a debate over whether suicide had been her intention.

 1914 – Dainty Dinah